jremsza/ds-portfolio/content/projects/portfolio-project-2/index.md

 ---
-title: Exploring Abalone Data with R: Unveiling Insights for Sustainable Harvesting Practices - Part 2
+title: Exploring Abalone Data with R - Unveiling Insights for Sustainable Harvesting Practices (Part 2)
 seo_title: Stats with R - Part 2
 summary: This project was an assignment performed in my statistics with R course and is part two for analyzing abalone data.
 Exploratory data analysis was done to gain insights on alternative abalone harvesting methods.
 description: Portfolio Project 2 is my second portfolio project.